 How much does cataract surgery cost?

 The pricing of cataract surgery can change based on surgery customization and intraocular (IOL) lens type.
 Our practice offers options for the use of advanced technology and Premium Lens Implants, which may impact the overall cost of the procedure.
 Unlike monofocal intraocular lenses, our premium lens options allow for a more customized vision profile, with options to reduce the need for reading glasses, astigmatism correction, and more.
-Traditional cataract surgery with monofocal intraocular lenses may be covered by insurance, as discussed below.
+Traditional cataract surgery with monofocal intraocular lenses is covered by insurance, as discussed below.

 Cataract Surgery and the Ontario Health Insurance Program

-The cost of traditional cataract surgery and the use of a monofocal intraocular lens is covered by the OHIP.
+The cost of traditional cataract surgery and the use of a monofocal intraocular lens is covered by OHIP.
 However, there are options for premium intraocular implants, advanced diagnostics, and laser-assisted cataract surgery that are considered enhancements and may not be covered by insurance.
 Our knowledgeable staff will assist patients to make an educated decision regarding their procedure preferences based on factors like budget, condition, and vision goals.

 Cataract Consultations: Helping You to Make Important Decisions for your Vision and Health